sgillbank/APIs/Sections/Addresses.md

 Addresses
 =========

 The PayFabric Addresses API is used for returning customer shipping addresses which were entered previously.
-Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.
+Please note that all requests require API authentication.
+See our [guide](Authentication.md) on how to authenticate.

 Retrieve a Shipping Address
 ---------------------------

-* `GET /rest/api/address/75B12D6B-B2C7-409D-89CB-006535D6CD95` will return the specified address
+* `GET /payment/api/address/75B12D6B-B2C7-409D-89CB-006535D6CD95` will return the specified address

 ###### Response
 <pre>